upmem/usecase_hedges/README.md

 ```

 ### run on DPU HW
-in hedges_pipeline.py, make sure that dpu is enabled for decoding step
+In hedges_pipeline.py, make sure that the DPU mode is enabled for the decoding step.
 ```
 test_dpu_decoder = True
 ```